Review of The City and the Stars (1956)

 Read in 2017.

 A transitional fossil, much better written than the more uniform apocalypse of The Night Land (1912), the sketch of Tsath as a decadent city of immortals in “The Mound” (1930), or the large-scale moral fantasy of Gray Lensman (1939), but sterile in its excessive scope, flat protagonist and straightforward plot resolving each cosmic mystery.
-The ecology of the future Earth is too shallow.
+The ecology of the future Earth is too shallow, as in Last and First Men (1930).
 The scene of a Lovecraftian apocalypse is only there to trick a robot, and the ultimate answers, though they anticipate the idea of a black hole, are not actually interesting.